romanschejbal/reactgirls/docs/intro.md

 );
 ```

 What can we say about this code?
 Well, there are two function calls within one function call.
 Each function receives two to three arguments and it seems like it has a nested structure.
-If we know what `React.createElement` does, we might have an idea what it does.
+If we know what `React.createElement` does, we might have an idea of what it does.
 But is it easy on the eyes?
 How long did it take you to figure out the function call flow?
 You know that the inner function call gets executed before the outer one, right?
-(And bare in mind, this one is still rather simple)
+(And bear in mind, this one is still rather simple)

 ---

 ## This is where JXS comes in to play...

-You see, the good stuff about HTML is that it provides abstraction that is easy to read.
+You see, the good stuff about HTML is that it provides an abstraction that is easy to read.
 It's a declarative way of describing a user interface.
-You can say something with a word that means something more complex so that when you markup content with a HTML tag it abstracts away and deals with all the technical details—no need to write a bunch of code.
+You can say something with a word that means something more complex so that when you markup content with an HTML tag it abstracts away and deals with all the technical details—no need to write a bunch of code.

 Based on that idea, guys at Facebook invented something called [XHP](https://www.facebook.com/notes/facebook-engineering/xhp-a-new-way-to-write-php/294003943919/) which was later used as an inspiration for JSX.
 So what is JSX?